 We Have To Fix Onboarding

 As Customer Success professionals, we are the ones who are closest to the customer.
 We know their likes, dislikes, and we help guide them to achieving their goals.
-We have to leverage our positions as customer advocates to create better customer onboarding.
-I wrote this as a guide to help arm you with the framework you’ll need to successfully pitch your leadership team oto invest in productizing your onboarding experience.
+We must leverage our positions as customer advocates to create better customer onboarding.
+I wrote this guide to arm you with the framework to convince your exec leadership to invest in a productized onboarding experience.

 Should I try to build it in house?